-Welcome to the Master Detective Toolkit Investigator's Training Manual, brought to you by Spy Labs Incorporated, or SLI for short.
-You will be training alongside three skilled detectives from SLI - Detective Wright, Detective Lee, and Detective Franklin - to develop your skills in forensic science and criminology.
-This unparalleled team has solved many cases around the world.
-They developed this training manual and toolkit so you can learn from the best.
-Let's begin!
+Welcome to the Thames & Kosmos Intelligence Agency, TK Intelligence or TKI for short.
+You have been chosen to work alongside three skilled detectives - Detective Wright, Detective Lee, and Detective Franklin - to develop your skills in forensic science and criminology.
+This unbeatable team has solved many cases around the world.
+This is your training manual and toolkit.
+Let's begin.